-The net investment performance over 2021 of the funds available to policy holders (with the exception of the deposit fund), and the performance of the benchmarks against which those funds are measured are set out in the following table.
+The net investment performance over 2022 of the funds available to policy holders (excluding the deposit fund) and the performance of the benchmarks against which those funds are measured by EdenTree are set out in the following table.

-Fund Name Net Investment Performance Benchmark Responsible and Sustainable UK Equity opportunities Fund 21.94% 17.14% Responsible and Sustainable UK Equity Fund 14.55% 17.14% Responsible and Sustainable European Equity Fund 16.91% 15.63% Responsible and Sustainable Global Equity Fund 18.66% 17.57% Responsible and Sustainable Income Fund 16.73% 11.10%
+Fund Name Net Investment Performance Benchmark

+UK Equity opportunities Fund -24.82% 0.34%

+UK Equity Fund -20.52% 0.34%

+European Equity Fund -0.37% -6.98%

+Global Equity Fund -18.32% -7.15%

+Managed Income Fund -7.21% 0.34%

-Note that the net performance is prior to allowance for the loyalty bonus which is applied annually, and therefore returns for most policyholders will be c.0.75% higher than the figures shown.
+Note that the net performance shown in the table above is prior to allowance for the loyalty bonus which is applied annually, and therefore returns for most policyholders will be c.0.75% higher than the figures shown.
+Clearly, even reflecting this additional return, the performance of the funds is significantly behind benchmark for all funds except for the European equity fund.